nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-retention-management.md

 As a large company, you want to centralize content coming from different business entities and compliance is a requirement.
 Your content will have varying requirements when it comes to managing its retention and its lifecycle.
 Different regulations may apply to it.
 These regulations will evolve over time, and new ones will appear regularly.

-The Nuxeo retention addon is designed to provide maximum flexibility to adapt to an always evolving legal landscape.
+The Nuxeo Retention Management addon is designed to provide maximum flexibility to adapt to an always evolving legal landscape.
 Combined with the flexibility of Nuxeo Server, it makes it easy to automate your records management needs, facilitates proving that you are compliant and remaining compliant.

 The Nuxeo Retention Management addon has been designed for maximum security as well, allowing full compliance with the SEC-17A4 regulation.

 ## Main Principles

-Using the retention management addon requires to become familiar with the following concepts.
+Using the Nuxeo Retention Management addon requires to become familiar with the following concepts.

 ### {{> anchor 'sec-rule-17a4'}} SEC Rule 17a-4 Compliance

 **SEC Rule 17a-4** is a regulation issued by the U.S. Securities and Exchange Commission which is an independent agency of the United States federal government.
 This regulation contains requirements mainly for retention, legal hold, and accessibility of the records for organizations dealing in the trade or brokering of financial securities such as stocks, bonds, and futures.

-The Nuxeo retention management addon is designed to be compliant with this regulation.
+The Nuxeo Retention Management addon is designed to be compliant with this regulation.

 ### Record